 - Continue to coordinate with WSDOT on actions following its adoption of the state's Active Transportation Plan, especially regarding active transportation facilities along, connecting with, or crossing state routes.
 As part of its interjurisdictional corridor framework, WCOG will seek opportunities to support connection of trail networks between urban centers.
 WCOG will also continue to coordinate with Whatcom County and its Bicycle / Pedestrian Advisory Committee to advance planning and development of several trail systems described in existing plans (e.g., the Bay to Baker Trail, Coast Millennium Trail, Nooksack Trail, Nooksack Loop Trail, Bellingham-Mt.
 Baker Trail). - Support efforts to improve and connect trail networks in the Whatcom region with the perspective that all trails serve trip making and recreation in varying degrees and thus all trails provide meaningful transportation within local communities; to bus stops, schools, and employment; and to recreation and outdoor activities.
 As part of its interjurisdictional corridor framework, WCOG will seek opportunities to support connection of trail networks between urban centers.
-WCOG will also continue to coordinate with Whatcom County and its Bicycle/Pedestrian Advisory Committee to advance planning and development of several trail, Nooksack Trail, Nooksack Loop Trail, Bellingham-Mt.
-Baker Trail). - Work with other entities in furtherance of trail development (e.g. park districts, private property owners, state and federal land-management agencies). - Continue to support and maintain GIS resources dedicated to active transportation facilities, transit services, and related service gaps and investment needs.
-WCOG's current active transportation GIS dashboard can be viewed here.
+WCOG will also continue to coordinate with Whatcom County and its Bicycle / Pedestrian Advisory Committee to advance planning and development of several trail systems described in existing plans (e.g., the SR 547 Kendall/South Columbia Trail, Bay to Baker Trail, Coast Millennium Trail, Nooksack Trail, Nooksack Loop Trail, Bellingham-Mt.
+Baker Trail).